 Minnesota’s State Fair is one of the most popular in the nation.
 It can be overwhelming if you don’t have a game plan going in.
 Here’s what to know and prioritize if you only have one day to explore and eat your way through the Minnesota State Fair with toddlers.

-There are thrills for the young and old to be both discovered and ingested at the Minnesota State Fair is underway August 25-September 5, 2022!
+There are thrills to be both discovered and ingested for young and old at the Minnesota State Fair will be underway August 24-September 4, 2023!

 Be sure to check out Kids’ Activities in Minneapolis: Travel Guide for Families for more family friendly things to do in the area!